 If you’re using landing page creators, these often also provide tools for creating thank you pages on which you can provide more information on where and how they can access the downloadable content (eg. if there’s a link to click on, if you’ve emailed them the file, etc).

 Thank you pages are usually simple in design, and you can take the opportunity to incorporate an element of conversion with calls to action to download other content or to promote related products and/or services.

 That’s exactly what HubSpot’s done on their thank you page of their SEO audit kit we saw earlier.

-Once you have your content written and designed and your landing page has gone live, you can kick off your promotion campaign.
+Once you have your content written and designed and your landing page has gone live, the next step of your lead generation campaign is promoting it.

 To get leads, you need downloads.
 To get downloads, you need traffic to your landing page.
 And to get traffic… well, you need an action plan to promote your brand new content.

 If your landing page is properly optimised, you’ll likely be receiving organic traffic without having to do anything more.

 But that’s far from sufficient because